ratamovic/robolabor/README.md

 Robolabor Task is a module aiming at making asynchronous task management easier and less leak-prone on Android.
 It's still a work-in-progress-alpha version that need more thorough testing and some redesign but it works for a basic usage.
 This module works in a very similar way to AsyncTasks and can be used in the same contexts.
 But at the difference of Android AsyncTasks, it enables the use of inner-classes with references to an outer Activity, Fragment or any other kind of object without memory leaks.

 To start an asynchrnous Task, simply:
 - Create a global instance of AndroidTaskManager (using a singleton, a static variable, an Application class instance or whatever you want).
+Note that `keepResultOnHold()` option is enabled here to make sure termination handlers are called only when an Activity or Fragment is bound.

 ~~~
 mTaskManager = new AndroidTaskManager(getApplication(), new AndroidTaskManagerConfig(getApplication()) {